rchain/architecture-docs/execution_model/rhovm.rst

 3. **Analysis**: From Rosette source-code, the compiler performs:

-    a) lexical, syntactic, and semantic analysis of the Rosette syntax, constructs an AST and;
+    a) lexical, syntactic, and semantic analysis of the Rosette syntax, construction of the AST; and
     b) synthesizes a Rosette intermediate representation

 4. **Optimization**: From Rosette IR, the compiler: